 Abstract:

 Increased reburning drives shifts in forest communities from conifer to deciduous species in Interior Alaska, creating questions about future characteristics of boreal fire regimes.
-Increased presence of deciduous species has been considered a negative feedback to subsequent fire activity due to changes in fuel structure and moisture content, but changes in fire weather and community composition have brought up questions about the strength or longevity of that negative feedback.
-Here we examine fuel type trends and the limit of the deciduous-flammability feedback by quantifying the effects of reburning on fuel arrangement and abundance and using those fuel patterns to simulate subsequent shifts in fire behavior.
+Increased presence of deciduous species creates a negative feedback for subsequent fire activity due to changes in fuel structure and moisture content.
+However, the strength and longevity of decreased fire activity is unknown because of changes in fire weather and community composition.
+Here we examine the limit of the deciduous-flammability feedback by quantifying the effects of reburning on trends associated with fuel arrangement and abundance and using those fuel patterns to simulate subsequent shifts in fire behavior.
 Our results suggest … This work provides crucial insight into the mechanistic drivers of fire activity into the boreal and will inform future fire management efforts under drying conditions.

 Introduction

-Continued reburning under shortening fire intervals in Interior Alaska drive stand-level transitions from conifer-dominated forests to deciduous shrublands and grasslands (Hayes and Buma 2021, Johnstone et al. 2010).
+Shortening fire intervals are causing continued reburning in Interior Alaska that drive stand-level transitions from conifer-dominated forests to deciduous shrublands and grasslands (Hayes and Buma 2021, Johnstone et al. 2010).
 Future characteristics of the boreal fire regime and of boreal forests themselves remain unclear under those circumstances.
 Increased presence of deciduous species may act as a negative feedback to future fire, as deciduous communities in the boreal are typically considered less flammable (CITE).
-However, the strength, reliability and potential duration of a deciduous negative feedback remain unclear given the context of ongoing reburning shifting community composition past historic norms.
+However, the strength, reliability and potential duration of a negative feedback derived from deciduous plant dominance remains unclear given that ongoing reburning is shifting community composition past historic norms.

 Several lines of evidence point to a weakening or override of the hypothesized deciduous feedback.
-First, modern patterns of burning, when viewed in context to paleoecological records, suggest the deciduous feedback has been overridden: a synthesis of paleoecological records shows that present fire regimes may have surpassed past vegetation-induced limits (Kelly et al. 2013).
-Paleoecological community types are not analogous to modern emerging deciduous communities in Alaska: local lacustrine pollen records show mid-Holocene boreal deciduous environments were dominated by birch (Higuera et al. 2008) while recent studies have found alder, aspen, and even willow in dominant quantities in modern boreal forests after multiple reburns (Hayes and Buma 2021).
+First, modern patterns of burning, when viewed in the context of paleoecological records, suggest the deciduous feedback has been overridden.
+A synthesis of paleoecological records shows that present fire regimes may have surpassed past vegetation-induced limits (Kelly et al. 2013).
+Paleoecological community types are not analogous to modern emerging deciduous communities in Alaska: mid-Holocene boreal deciduous environments were dominated by birch (Higuera et al. 2008) while recent studies have found alder, aspen, and even willow in dominant quantities in modern boreal forests after multiple reburns (Hayes and Buma 2021).
+Add something about how these communities not being analogous is potentially problematic/ how does the new community differ in important ways?

 Secondly, preliminary observations of emerging deciduous landscapes (Hayes and Buma 2021) demonstrate that stand structure changes dramatically across a 1-3 short-interval fire gradient, with three burns resulting in more open, shrubby structure with increased presence of willow.
 The role of stand structure in shaping fuel distributions () strengthens the argument that paleoecological studies are not a perfect analogue for modern changing landscapes (i.e., ), and that specific modern empirical data on the spatial distribution of fuel elements is required to both evaluate the presence of a deciduous feedback and to inform future management directions.